 Yong Zhao has an unusual and provocative take on the state of education globally.
-The University of Oregon professor, author, and thought leader argues that all education systems squelch creativity.
+The University of Kansas professor, author, and thought leader argues that all education systems squelch creativity.

 Luckily for us, the U.S. just hasn’t been very good at it.

 When it comes to enforcing bureaucratic norms of any kind, we’re half-hearted amateurs.
 The Chinese, on the other hand, have mastered the art of squelching.
 As a result the Chinese are world leaders in test scores, while the U.S. has to console itself that it leads in the creativity that drives entrepreneurship and innovation.

 Never content with an apparently good thing, education reformers and elected officials of both parties in this country have joined the global test-score race — with only one guaranteed outcome, claims Zhao—“a very homogenous workforce characterized by mass mediocrity.”

 Which is exactly what we don’t need, Zhao points out.
 “We have entered a new economic age in this country, in which people have to create their own jobs.
 You can already see the evidence everywhere you look.”
 That new age demands a new kind of educational approach.
 “But it will take some very harsh conditions—a crisis—to convince people that this isn’t a choice.
 We have to adapt.”

 What we do need, urgently, is “a system that prepares children to take advantage of the opportunities created by tech and globalization.
 We need to look at every child and treat her or his uniqueness as an asset.
 Today talent is suppressed if it isn’t in an area identified by the system as important.
 So we have a mass-manufacturing system in education … we have specs for the product and if you meet these specs you pass quality control—you’re an okay product.
 Otherwise your talents are actually considered deficiencies.

 “And those specs,” says Zhao, “they were created more than a century ago.”